aditya109/learning-rust/README.md

 }                      // this scope is now over, and s is no longer valid
 ```

-Here, we can return the memory of our `String` when `s` goes out of scope, at which point Rust calls a special function for us which is called `drop` automatically.
+Here, we can return the memory of our `String` when `s` goes out of scope, at which point Rust calls a special function for us which is called `drop` automatically, which cleans up the heap memory for the variable.

 > *This pattern of deallocating resources at the end of an item's lifetime is sometimes called Resource Acquisition Is Initialization (RAII), especially in C++.*